 Do I Get an Ultrasound Image at my 6-Week Scan?

 You will usually get a picture at your 6-week ultrasound if you paid for a private scan, you don’t usually get one at the early pregnancy unit if your scan was for medical reasons.

-At 6 weeks pregnant, the fetal pole (your baby) should measure around 5-9mms in length.
+At the 6 weeks pregnant ultrasound, the fetal pole (your baby) should measure around 5-9mms in length.

 Carla is the founder of MyBump2Baby.
 Carla has a huge passion for linking together small businesses and growing families.
 Carla’s humorous, non-filtered honesty has won the hearts of thousands of parents throughout the UK.

 She has previously written for the Metro and made appearances on BBC News, BBC 5 live, LBC etc. Carla is a finalist for Blogger of the Year award with Simply Ladies inc. Carla is also the host of the popular Fifty Shades of Motherhood podcast and The MyBump2Baby Expert podcast.